Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/implementation/06-testing-strategy.md

 ## Type Filter Test Plan

-This section outlines the test plan for the type filtering functionality in the Package Manager, particularly focusing on the improvements to make type filter behavior consistent with search term behavior.
+This section outlines the test plan for the type filtering functionality in the Marketplace, particularly focusing on the improvements to make type filter behavior consistent with search term behavior.

 ### Unit Tests